 - According to the Global Fossil Fuel Divestment Commitments Database, the value of institutions divesting from fossil fuels is about $39.88 trillion.

 - According to Reuters, fossil fuel investments have dropped 20% in value over the last decade.

 - The dirtiest fossil fuel, coal, has become increasingly uninsurable as insurers withdraw coverage thanks to the Inside Our Future (formerly Unfriend Coal) campaign.

-Unity College made a historic decision in November 2012 to become the first U.S. college to divest from fossil fuels.
+Unity Environmental University made a historic decision in November 2012 to become the first U.S. college to divest from fossil fuels.
 By 2017, America’s environmental college saw higher than expected returns.
 Since then, many other higher-educational institutions have jumped on board with divestment commitments of their own.

-Now, Unity College is celebrating ten years of divestment.
+Now, Unity Environmental University is celebrating ten years of divestment.
 Unity is committed to providing students with a world-class education centered around environmental science and climate change.